banzaicloud/pipeline/README.md

 #### Vault

-For the purpose of storeing tokens we choose HashiCorp's Vault.
+For the purpose of storing tokens we choose HashiCorp's Vault.
 However there was another major contributor to the decision to standardize on Vault: Vault’s nice integration with the [Kubernetes Authentication API](https://www.vaultproject.io/docs/auth/kubernetes.html).
 After Vault is started, the Kubernetes auth backend has to be enabled and configured, and with that Vault can `lease` tokens to be able to use its API based on **ServiceAccount JWT tokens**.
 This enables other applications running in the same Kubernetes cluster to call Vault and with this we can use `tightly scoped tokens` with various TTLs.

 <p align="center">
 <img src="/docs/images//token-request-vault-flow.png" width="700">